-Great for athletes living with OA, this sturdy knee brace for arthritis reduces knee stress during heavy work or exercise while still allowing you the flexibility to move freely.
+Great for athletes living with knee osteoarthritis, this sturdy reduces knee stress during heavy work or exercise while still allowing you the flexibility to move freely.
 The lightweight, breathable material absorbs sweat to reduce your chance of skin irritation.
 It’s an ideal knee support option for a sports enthusiast or someone who likes to run.

 - Easy to adjust size